 MaxxSouth Customer Privacy Notice

-MaxxSouth Communications (“MaxxSouth”) takes seriously the protection of our subscribers (“you,” “your” or “customer”) privacy.
-This privacy notice is intended to give you a general understanding of how MaxxSouth protects your privacy in connection with our cable television, Internet, and telephone services, and any other services that we may provide to you using our cable system (individually and collectively, the “services”), as well as your rights under the federal Cable Communications Policy Act of 1984 and the federal Telecommunications Act of 1996, as amended.
+MaxxSouth Broadband (“MaxxSouth”) takes seriously the protection of our subscribers (“you,” “your” or “customer”) privacy.
+This privacy notice is intended to give you a general understanding of how MaxxSouth protects your privacy in connection with our cable television, Internet, and telephone services, and any other services that we may provide to you using our cable system (individually and collectively, the “services”), as well as your rights under the Federal Cable Communications Policy Act of 1984 and the Federal Telecommunications Act of 1996, as amended.

 This privacy notice does not cover information that may be collected through any other products, services, or websites, even if accessed through our services, and even if co-branded with our services.
 You should read the privacy policies for these other products, services, websites and providers to learn how they handle your personal information.

 Please read this privacy notice in conjunction with your service agreement.
 We may modify this privacy notice at any time.
 If you find the changes unacceptable, and if those changes materially and adversely impact your use of the services, you may have the right to cancel your services.
 Continued use of the services following the posting of a revised privacy notice shall constitute your acceptance of, and consent to, the privacy notice as revised.
 While this notice is intended to be comprehensive, please note, particularly for customers that subscribe via a service agreement other than our standard residential service agreement, that in the event that your service agreement contains provisions that conflict with the terms of this privacy notice, the provisions contained in your service agreement will govern.

 1. What types of customer information does MaxxSouth collect?